vincecampanale/blog/_posts/2017-08-01-first-two-weeks-vim.markdown

 ```
 Love it.

-I want to add a "Comfort-o-meter" to this thing.
+I want to add a "Comfort-o-meter" to this post.
 I'd say I've risen from a 1 to a 2.
 I no longer sweat when I use Vim, so that's progress.
 Still have a tendency to reach for comfortable shortcuts for selecting text and moving lines, copy-pasting, etc. However, the momentum is building on itself and I'm having fun.

 Wish me luck and we'll catch up tomorrow!

+COMFORT-O-METER: 2

 ---